-Unfortunately, fraudulent Pardon agencies do exist and they are still operating in Canada.
+Unfortunately, the problem of fraudulent Pardon agencies still exists and they are still operating in Canada.
 Trusted Pardons Services, LLC (TPS) and Scotia Pardons are two of the most notorious “companies” to make headlines for scamming Canadians hoping to secure a Canadian pardon and/or US entry waiver application.

 On March 29th, 2017, California District Attorney Lisa Green, representing the people of the State of California, presented her case against Trusted Pardon Services and Scotia Pardons to the Superior Court of the State of California.

 The people behind these fraudulent Pardon Services Companies are Omar Akhtar, Adil Javed and Jamie Jackson.
 Charges brought against them include, but are not limited to: false advertising, unfair competition, unlawfully recording calls with customers, and evading taxes.
 The district attorney is seeking approximately 4.6 million dollars in repair and restitution.

 Trusted Pardon Services was created in 2009 by Akhtar and Javed.
 Located in a single “boiler-room” office in Bakersfield, California”, these individuals conspired to create a company that promised to take care of the entire pardon and waiver application process.
 Together, they hand-picked a team of customer service representatives based on their ability to lie and mislead customers, the filing claims.

 Customers calling for information about TPS services were pressured into signing contracts using various deceitful methods.
 Such tactics included telling customers that legislation would be changing and that prices would increase drastically if they did not register with their services immediately over the phone.

 Before explaining anything about the “100% guarantee, full-service company”, service representatives would ask personal, unnecessary questions to the customer concerning things like employment and annual income.
 The more they felt a customer could afford, the costlier their services would be.

 It Didn’t End There